slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 ### Control Plane

 The control plane is the build system component that orchestrates each independent build execution.
 It is responsible for setting up each build and cleaning up afterwards.
-The control plane generates and signs provenance for each SLSA Build L3+ build performed on the system.
+At SLSA Build L2+ the control plane generates and signs provenance for each build performed on the build service.
 The control plane is operated by one or more administrators, who have privileges to modify the control plane.

 #### Prompts for Assessing Control Planes